Recently, rapid Chinese demand for domestic design products is paving regulation reforms in intellectual property rights (‘IPR’) protection.

 5. Tighter sanctions for counterfeiters

 Finally, the revision stipulates stricter penalties for the counterfeiting of patented goods.
-Statutory damages for patent infringement have been significantly increased, from RMB 10,000~1,000,000 to RMB 30,000~5,000,000 and related illegal earnings shall be confiscated.
-In addition, The statute of limitation extends by one year: the patentee has 3 years to file a complaint against the patent infringement, as opposed to the previous 2 years.
+Statutory damages for patent infringement have been significantly increased.
+For example, from RMB 10,000~1,000,000 to RMB 30,000~5,000,000 and related illegal earnings shall be confiscated.
+The statute of limitation extends by one year: the patentee has 3 years to file a complaint against the patent infringement.